Zelena Salata

 Before you start

-Place the eggs in a small saucepan, cover with cold water, and bring to a rolling boil.
-Remove from heat, cover for 10 minutes, then plunge into an ice bath before peeling and quartering.
+Place the eggs in a small saucepan covered by an inch of cold water, bring to a rolling boil, cover, remove from the heat for 10 minutes, then transfer to an ice bath.

 Ingredients